 Since the mid-1990s, Tanzania has worked to enhance its investment attractiveness to domestic and foreign investors by undertaking a policy shift from a state-controlled economy towards a market-oriented economy.
-This shift involved, among other things, the privatization of state-owned enterprises and the formulation of various policies and legislation, in particular the National Investment Promotion Policy (NIPP), 1996.
-Based on its multi-sectoral nature, among 57 Sectoral Policies governed under 18 different Ministries, 34 policies have provisions related to investment matters.
-In 2023, the Government finalised the evaluation of the National Investment Policy, 1996 which has been necessitated among other by various factors such as changes in national plans and priorities, various economic and socio-economic development in the country, the need to conduct an assessment of achievements accrued in the course of implementation of the Policy, identification of existing gaps, challenges encountered and recognizing policy areas, new emerging issues crucial for improving Tanzania's investment competitiveness and taking on board various development in the global and regional investment frameworks.
-This milestone will enable the Government to develop a newly National Investment Policy.
+This shift involved, among other things, the privatization of state-owned enterprises and the formulation of various policies and legislation, in particular the National Investment Promotion Policy (NIPP) of 1996.
+Based on their multisectoral nature, among the 57 sectoral policies governed by 18 different ministries, 34 have provisions related to investment matters.
+In 2023, the government finalized the evaluation of the National Investment Policy, 1996, which has been necessitated, among other things, by various factors such as changes in national plans and priorities, various economic and socio-economic developments in the country, the need to conduct an assessment of achievements accrued in the course of implementation of the policy, the identification of existing gaps, challenges encountered and recognizing policy areas, new emerging issues crucial for improving Tanzania's investment competitiveness, and taking on board various developments in the global and regional investment frameworks.
+This milestone will enable the government to develop a new national investment policy.

-ii.
+i.
 The Main Laws Governing Investment in the Country

-The Tanzania Investment Act. of 2022 is the main Act that governs investment matters in the country.
+The Tanzania Investment Act of 2022 is the main act that governs investment matters in the country.
 The new Act, which was assented to by President Samia Suluhu Hassan in December 2022, was an amendment to the Investment Act of 1997 that had been in use for more than two decades.
-The amendment of the Act was followed by the formulation and the adoption of the Investment Regulations 2023.
-Some of the benefits of the new laws include, allowing investors to appeal when the requests they lodge to access various services such as incentives are denied; has opened up for international arbitration which earlier was only bonded for local arbitration; and removal of contradiction on incentives between finance act and investment act; and Strengthening Institutions for investment across sectors.
-Other benefits include reducing the minimum investment capital for locally owned businesses to enjoy the benefits and protection of the Act from \$100,000 to \$50,000 investment threshold and mandating the Tanzania Investment Centre to create an integrated electronic system to be accessed by all essential Government regulatory bodies responsible for issuing various permits, consents, approvals, and licenses relevant to investment, providing for an additional function of the Centre to deal with investor-related disputes.
-Additionally, investors in Export Processing zones are guided by the Export Processing Zones Act, Chapter 373 (Principal Legislation), Revised Edition of 201 and Special Economic Zones Act, Chapter 420 (Principal Legislation), Revised Edition 2012.
-The PPP Act Cap 103 as amended in 2023 is the main instrument for PPP projects.
+The amendment of the Act was followed by the formulation and adoption of the Investment Regulations 2023.
+Some of the benefits of the new laws include: allowing investors to appeal when the requests they lodge to access various services, such as incentives, are denied; opening up international arbitration, which earlier was only bonded for local arbitration; removing contradictions on incentives between the Finance Act and the Investment Act; and strengthening institutions for investment across sectors.
+Other benefits include reducing the minimum investment capital for locally owned businesses to enjoy the benefits and protection of the Act from the \$100,000 to \$50,000 investment threshold and mandating the Tanzania Investment Centre to create an integrated electronic system to be accessed by all essential government regulatory bodies responsible for issuing various permits, consents, approvals, and licenses relevant to investment, providing for an additional function of the Centre to deal with investor-related disputes.
+Additionally, investors in export processing zones are guided by the Export Processing Zones Act, Chapter 373 (Principal Legislation), Revised Edition of 201, and the Special Economic Zones Act, Chapter 420 (Principal Legislation), Revised Edition 2012.
+The PPP Act, Cap.
+103, as amended in 2023, is the main instrument for PPP projects.
 The Act was amended in 2023 to make it more attractive to private investors.

-iii.Sector Specific Investment Policies & laws
+ii.
+Sector Specific Investment Policies and laws